bentan4853563/AmazHub/_members/nikol-todorova.md

 Nikol’s contribution to [Bella Chess](/portfolio/bellachess), a classic board game, stands as a testament to her versatility.
 She managed to combine various technologies like Flutter, Web3, DApp, blockchain, smart contract, NFT, and AI into a visually pleasing and engaging game for both iOS and Android.

-Nikol Todorova is truly a crucial piece of the Brave Dev World CY Ltd team, leveraging her UI/UX expertise to bring innovative digital solutions to life.
+Nikol Todorova is truly a crucial piece of the AmazHub CY Ltd team, leveraging her UI/UX expertise to bring innovative digital solutions to life.

 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs